mosip/esignet-mock-services/mock-relying-party-service/README.md

 # Mock Relying Party Server

-This is a simple node js application which will act as backend for the Mock Relying Party portal.
+This is a simple NodeJS application that will act as a backend for the Mock Relying Party portal.

 ## Overview